-- To be eligible for a graduate appointment, a student must be regularly admitted, in good academic standing, and enrolled in a program leading to a graduate degree or graduate certificate.
+- To be eligible for a graduate appointment, a student must be regularly admitted, in good academic standing GPA of 3.0 or better, and enrolled in a program leading to a graduate degree or graduate certificate.
 In most cases graduate appointees are required to be enrolled as full-time students.
 A student admitted to a graduate degree program or concurrently to a graduate degree program and a graduate certificate program is eligible for an appointment in any unit in the University.
 A student admitted only to a graduate certificate program is eligible for an appointment only within the academic unit offering the graduate certificate.

 - Although graduate appointments differ in many important ways, each can be classified as either an assistantship or a fellowship.
 Assistants provide service to the University which is part of the learning experience in their disciplines.
 As apprentices they perform part of the functions of their academic units.
 In contrast, Fellows have no formal service obligation to the University, although they are expected to participate in the normal activities of their academic units which is considered training for participants within the program.